Jenny-Jiani/Jenny-Jiani.github.io/parameters/scenario-settings/barcode-format-and-expected-barcode-counts.md

 ## Example

-The following demonstrates the two configuration methods of RuntimeSetting and JSON template
+The following demonstrates the two configuration methods of RuntimeSetting and Json template

 ```c++
 CBarcodeReader* reader = new CBarcodeReader();